lostvikx/homl2-notes/README.md

-# homl2-notes
+# About

-Includes notes, worked examples, and exercises for the book Hands-on Machine Learning.
+This repository is only for private use, for following along and learning the art of machine learning through the magnificent book Hands-On Machine Learning by Aurelien Geron.